 So to avoid getting a bad lawyer, when you interview your lawyer, assess these qualities:

 When talking to the lawyer, do they speak professionally and persuasively, in a way that you find impressive?
 This is the same lawyer who will be speaking to a judge on your behalf, so how are their speaking skills?
 Can you hear them?
 Do you like them?
 Are they clear?
 Do they speak proper English?
 Are they overly emotional or too aggressive?
 Think of it as though you are interviewing your very own employee.
 What do you think of this person?

 How knowledgeable is this lawyer at law?

 The most convenient way to check this is to ask the lawyer the most complicated questions you have, and see if they know the answers.
 Write down their answers, and then Google them to see if the lawyer knew what they were talking about.
 Beware that everything on Google is not accurate, but I do not have to tell you that.
 You can also crosscheck the information by interviewing more than one lawyer.
 Do not assume the lawyer is right.
 Many lawyers do not actually know the law as well as they should.

 How are the lawyer’s technology skills?

 I personally think this is really important.
-If a lawyer can’t use technology very well, they will spend more time on your case.
+If a lawyer can’t use technology very well, they will spend more time on your case, which then costs you more money.
 There are tools that lawyers should be able to use that can give you an advantage, such as the creation of visual aid evidence.
 Ask the lawyer about what software or technology they prefer to use in their practice.
 If they say that they don’t even use email, this is not the right lawyer.